stingziz0u/tyrquakecell/README.md

 A native homebrew port of [TyrQuake](https://github.com/RetroPie/tyrquake) for the PS3.

-"Native" matters here: this is a real homebrew executable built directly against PSL1GHT (RSX, `libaudio`, `libpad`, etc.), not a libretro core running inside RetroArch.
-It boots straight from the XMB.

 ## Lineage

 TyrQuake is itself a conservative, actively maintained branch of the original